aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/axes/date-axis/_index.md

             // Access the instance of the newly added chart const chart = worksheet.charts.get(chartIndex);

-            // Add SeriesCollection (chart data source) to the chart ranging from "A1" cell to "B4"
+            // Add SeriesCollection (chart data source) to the chart for cells A1:B4
             // Converted setter to property assignment (range and boolean passed as array) chart.chartDataRange = ["A1:B4", true];

-            // Set the Axis type to Date time chart.categoryAxis.categoryType = CategoryType.TimeScale;
+            // Set the Axis type to DateTime chart.categoryAxis.categoryType = CategoryType.TimeScale;
             // Set the base unit for CategoryAxis to days chart.categoryAxis.baseUnitScale = TimeUnit.Days;
             // Set the direction for the axis text to be vertical chart.categoryAxis.tickLabels.directionType = ChartTextDirectionType.Vertical;
-            // Fill the PlotArea area with nothing chart.plotArea.area.fillFormat.fillType = FillType.None;
+            // Fill the PlotArea with no fill chart.plotArea.area.fillFormat.fillType = FillType.None;
-            // Set max value of Y axis.
+            // Set max value of Y axis
             chart.valueAxis.maxValue = 70;
-            // Set major unit.
+            // Set major unit
             chart.valueAxis.majorUnit = 10;

-            // Saving the modified Excel file and provide download link const outputData = workbook.save(SaveFormat.Xlsx);
+            // Save the modified Excel file and provide a download link const outputData = workbook.save(SaveFormat.Xlsx);
             const blob = new Blob([outputData]);
             const downloadLink = document.getElementById('downloadLink');